-And relax...you've powered through 13.1 miles and we reckon you've earned a break at our post-race marguee - look out for the NSPCC banners!
+And relax... you've powered through 10k and we reckon you've earned a break at our post-race marquee.
+We are marquee number 23, on Silver Road, located within the Beach Village - look out for the NSPCC banners.

 All our runners can get a well-deserved rest and refreshments.
 To reduce touch points, we will have a packed snack bag for each runner rather than a buffet-style table.
 You can enjoy the refreshments in the marquee or take away with you.
-The charity village also has places that your friends and family can get drinks and food.
+The Beach Village also has places that your friends and family can get drinks and food.